Updated: Mar 23

 As a single dad, I was often left to my own devices without the influence of a woman to let me know when I may have been a little over the top.
 So when my teenagers were having a hard time waking up for school, I decided to play Ozzie Osbourne's, Crazy Train at 6 am loud enough to wake the dead.
 ALL ABOARD.

-While we did not know it, a little over a year ago we all boarded the COVID Crazy Train, devoid of Ozzie's great guitar riffs.
+While we did not know it, a little over a year ago we all boarded the COVID Crazy Train, devoid of Ozzie's lyrics.
 The 15 days to flatten the curve morphed into a Crazy Train on every level.
 When I trained as a leadership coach, I learned that only 10 percent of our most highly evolved transformative leaders can effectively manage large organizations in our pre-2020 VUCA (Volatile, Uncertain, Complex and Ambiguous) world.
 The COVID Crazy Train didn't care how evolved anyone was.
 ALL ABOARD.

 This train I am sitting in once carried miners into the most profitable gold mine in the US.
 Now it rests on a hillside near Juneau where it was abandoned 100 years ago.
 It is hard to predict what relics or even core elements of today's successful businesses will be metaphorically rusting abandoned in the aftermath of COVID.
 Living through time of a deep transformative change it is hard to know if anything will remain the same.